-It is understood to be the 9th stone on, representing Issachar, one of the sons of Israel.
+It is understood to be the 9th stone on The Breastplate of Aaron, representing Issachar, one of the sons of Israel.

 For thousands of years Amethyst has been incorporated into the lives of many people, being highly valued for its healing properties.

 Amethyst is believed to be very calming and an excellent stone to use when meditating.
 It should help concentration and clarity of mind, relieving stress and negative influences.